JumboCode Website Redesign

 Target icon

-Mission first hero with one clear line that orients visitors and drives action
+Mission first hero with one clear line that guides visitors

 Compass icon

-Clear navigation and consistent page patterns drives user discovery and builds trust
+Consistent navigation patterns drives user discovery and builds trust

 Commit the Change, a UC Irvine tech consulting org